ayupow/LLM-Agent-based-on-TCG-TE-pattern-with-graph-guided-MCP-tools/README.md

 ## 1. Overview & Objectives

-This repository contains the complete implementation, experimental data, and supplementary results for the paper **"Multi-Agent Recovery of Urban Lifeline Networks via GraphRAG-Enhanced Knowledge Retrieval and Monte-Carlo Planning"** (title placeholder).
+This repository contains the complete implementation, experimental data, and supplementary results for the paper **×××** developed by **XXX University** in China, and .

-The work proposes a hybrid agent framework that combines:
-- GraphRAG for structured retrieval over interdependent infrastructure networks
-- Monte-Carlo Planning (MCP) for long-horizon decision making under uncertainty
-- Multi-agent collaboration for coordinated recovery scheduling

-The framework is evaluated on real-world urban lifeline systems (power, water, transportation, communication) subjected to extreme events.
+Pending publication, the code is shared under a restrictive license.
+Once the paper is accepted, the repository will transition to a MIT license.
+Please contact the corresponding author for any inquiries regarding academic use during the review period.

 ## 2. Videos of agents operation